kittykatattack/ga/README.md

 Another new feature introduced by Alien Armada is a dynamic score display.
-Each time an alien is hit, the score at the top right corner of the game screen goes up by one.
+Each time an alien is hit, the score at the top right corner of the game screen increases by one.
 How does this work?

 Alien Armada initializes a `text` sprite called `scoreDisplay` in the game's `setup` function.